howard8888/workspace/README.md

-## 10. Sanity checks and invariants
+## 10. Reasonableness checks and invariants

 `WorldGraph.check_invariants()` can be used to validate: